 For all mortgage REITs ("mREITs") other than AGNC, cost structures are based on operating expenses and average stockholders' equity (excluding noncontrolling interests, as applicable) over the trailing twelve-month period ended September 30, 2021 as publicly reported by such REITs.
 Operating costs include expenses for compensation and benefits, management fees, incentive fees (if applicable), and general and administrative expenses.
-To the extent publicly disclosed by such REITs, operating costs exclude one-time or nonrecurring expenses and direct costs associated with operating activities, such as loan acquisition costs, securitization costs and servicing expenses.
-AGNC's operating cost structure is based on average stockholders' equity for the twelve-month period ended December 31, 2021; it includes compensation and benefits and general and administrative expenses and, if applicable, excludes one-time and nonrecurring charges.
+To the extent publicly disclosed by such REITs, operating costs exclude one-time or nonrecurring expenses and direct costs associated with operating activities, such as loan acquisition costs, servicing expenses.
+AGNC's operating costs tructure is based on average stockholders' equity for the twelve-month period ended December 31, 2021; it includes compensation and benefits and general and administrative expenses and, if applicable, excludes one-time and nonrecurring charges.
 Source: Company filings and S&P Global Market Intelligence.

-For Agency-focused residential mortgage REIT peer comparison purposes, AGNC's peer group is unweighted and includes Annaly Capital Management, Inc. ("NLY"), ARMOUR

-Residential REIT, Inc. ("ARR"), Dynex Capital, Inc. ("DX"), Invesco Mortgage Capital Inc. ("IVR"), and Two Harbors Investment Corp. ("TWO"), (collectively, the "Agency REIT Peer Groups")
+For Agency-focused residential mortgage REIT peer comparison purposes, AGNC's peer group is unweighted and includes Annaly Capital Management, Inc. ("NLY"), ARMOUR Residential REIT, Inc. ("ARR"), Dynex Capital, Inc. ("DX"), Invesco Mortgage Capital Inc. ("IVR"), and Two Harbors Investment Corp. ("TWO"), (collectively, the "Agency REIT Peer

-Residential REIT, Inc. ("ARR"), Dynex Capital, Inc. ("DX"), Invesco Mortgage Capital Inc. ("IVR"), and Iwo Harbors Investment Corp. ("I WO"), (collectively, the "Agency REIT Peer Group").
+Residential REIT, inc. ("ARR"), Dynex Capital, inc. ("DX"), investor Mortgage Capital inc. ("TVR"), and Two Harbots investment Corp. ("TWO"), (conectively, the "Agency REIT Peer Group").

-The large residential mREIT group is unweighted and includes residential mREITs with greater than \$2 billion in total stockholders' equity as of September 30, 2021: Chimera Investment Corporation ("CIM"), MFA Financial, Inc. ("MFA"), NLX, New Residential Investment Corp. ("NRZ"), New York Mortgage Trust, Inc. ("NYMT"), PennyMac Mortgage Investment Trust ("PMT"), and TWO (collectively, the "Large Resi mREIT Group").
+The large residential mREIT group is unweighted and includes residential mREITs with greater than \$2 billion in total stockholders' equity as of September 30, 2021: Chimera Investment Corporation ("CIM"), MFA Financial, Inc. ("MFA"), NLY, New Residential Investment Corp. ("NRZ"), New York Mortgage Trust, Inc. ("NYMT"), PennyMac Mortgage Investment Trust ("PMT"), and TWO (collectively, the "Large Resi mREIT Group").